diskoverdata/diskover-docs/source_files/aws_cost.md

 Please refer to the [prerequisites and requirements section](#requirements) for the minimum and recommended nodes and instances.

-Please visit AWS website for pricing based on your requirements: [https://aws.amazon.com/opensearch-service/pricing/](https://aws.amazon.com/opensearch-service/pricing/)
+Please visit the AWS website for pricing based on your requirements: [https://aws.amazon.com/opensearch-service/pricing/](https://aws.amazon.com/opensearch-service/pricing/)

 ### Diskover Annual Subscriptions